AnyLog-co/documentation/09- Integrations/deployment-scripts.md

-The reason this repository cares about `process` vs. `thread` at all isn't academic — it matters the moment you go from *using* the default deployment scripts to *writing or modifying your own* (see [Customizing Deployment Scripts](customizing-scripts.md)).
+The reason this repository cares about `process` vs. `thread` at all isn't academic — it matters the moment you go from *using* the default deployment scripts to *writing or modifying your own* (see [Deployment Integration](deployment-process.md)).
 Every script you add has to make the same choice every built-in script makes: does this need to block until it's done, or can it run alongside everything else?

 Both commands do the same basic thing — **run the commands in a script file** — but they differ in *how* that execution